Context-Driven Performance Modeling for Causal Inference Operators on Neural Processing Units: Conclusion

 \section{Conclusion}

-Deploying long-context AI on edge devices centers on resolving the fundamental mismatch between NPU architectures—optimized for dense, regular computations—and the memory-intensive, irregular access patterns of quadratic attention.
-Our analysis reveals catastrophic hardware underutilization ($>$95\% stalls) in standard approaches, while demonstrating that structured sub-quadratic operators (Toeplitz, Linear) transform the bottleneck into manageable bandwidth constraints.
-This necessitates a paradigm shift: throughput gains come not from incremental attention optimizations, but from co-designing causal operators that respect systolic dataflows and memory hierarchies.
+Deploying long-context AI on edge platforms centers on resolving the fundamental mismatch between NPU architectures—optimized for dense, regular computations—and the memory-intensive, irregular access patterns of quadratic attention.
+Our analysis reveals catastrophic hardware under-utilization in standard approaches, while demonstrating that structured sub-quadratic operators (Toeplitz, Linear) transform the bottleneck into manageable bandwidth constraints.
+This necessitates a paradigm shift: throughput gains come not from incremental attention optimizations, but from co-designing causal operators that respect spatial dataflows and memory hierarchies.
 By aligning algorithmic structure with NPU execution models, we unlock the path to pervasive, private, and powerful edge AI.